ZeroPoint cheat sheet: Yoghurt & cottage cheese

 All your top questions about yoghurt & cottage cheese, answered

-Published 13 January 2022 | Updated 5 January 2024
+Published 13 January 2022 | Updated 8 October 2024

-ZeroPoint® foods form the foundation of a healthy pattern of eating.
-They are nutritional powerhouses that you can reach for frequently and consistently, without weighing, measuring, or tracking them.
+ZeroPoint foods are nutritional powerhouses that you can reach for frequently and consistently, without weighing, measuring, or tracking them.
 They were specifically chosen because they are nutrient-, vitamin-, and mineral-packed.
 Because of that, they’re recommended by national and international guidelines (including the World Health Organization) to be consumed often as part of a healthy pattern of eating.

-Every WeightWatchers® member* on the Points Program gets the same list of over 200 ZeroPoint foods including: non-starchy veggies, fruit, eggs, yoghurt & cottage cheese, fish & shellfish, chicken & turkey breast, tofu & tempeh, corn & popcorn, and beans, peas, & lentils.
+Every WeightWatchers® member gets a list of ZeroPoint foods including: non-starchy veggies, fruit, eggs, yoghurt & cottage cheese, fish & shellfish, chicken & turkey breast, tofu & tempeh, corn & popcorn, beans, peas, & lentils and MORE.

-Yoghurt and cottage cheese (specifically plain, 99% fat-freet varieties) have made it onto the list of ZeroPoint food groups because they are nutrient-dense, packed with protein, and great sources of calcium and vitamin D, two key nutrients that are important for bone health.
+Yoghurt and cottage cheese (specifically plain, 99% fat-free varieties) have made it onto the list of ZeroPoint food groups because they are nutrient-dense, packed with protein, and great sources of calcium and vitamin D, two key nutrients that are important for bone health.
 Yoghurt and cottage cheese are also great sources of protein which can help you feel fuller longer.

 While “zero” usually means “nothing,” at WeightWatchers, ZeroPoint foods are everything!
 If you’re not on our Diabetes Program, then yoghurt and cottage cheese will be on your ZeroPoint foods list.
 If you’ve got some questions, you’re in the right place.